RohitDhatrak/JavascriptQuestions/README.md

   When we try to use these operations we get some unexpected behaviour because language developers decided negative zero isn't needed.

   true, false
-  This was fixed in Object.is() method
+  This was fixed in Object.is() method.

+  Use case of -0: To show direction when something is stationary
 </p>
 </details>